Please ensure Javascript is enabled for purposes of website accessibility

 • Plastic containers used for food preparation only, within the premises

-• Plastic containers used within a food business or any other business that do not contain food or beverages
+• Plastic containers used within a business that do not contain food or beverages

 • Pre-packaged products that are ordinarily not prepared or made, purchased and eaten on the same day

-• Food or drink items which have been pre‑packaged offsite (such as a frozen meal in a tray)
+• Food or drink items which have been pre-packaged offsite and are not ready-to-eat food (such as a frozen meal in a tray)

 • Plastic containers for foodstuffs which are typically used as an ingredient or component of another dish (such as olives, cheese, salami, dip)